 We had practical stuff, too, like - the

-Turn it off!
-Some beeping “low voltage” alarm on the instrument board goes off
+Some beeping “low voltage” alarm goes off every night.

-outboard?
 It’s raining on me and the hatch leaks!
 My cabin is soaked!
-Why won’t

-of a diesel engine, dinghy maintenance, marine batteries, cooling systems, VHF
+of a diesel engine, dinghy maintenance, marine batteries, cooling systems.

 We now have little stickers in our logbooks for 3 more courses: